 Traditional Nursing B.S.
 Program

-Throughout the program, you will develop aptitude in: critical thinking, ethical decision making, complex information processing, establishing and maintaining therapeutic relationships, providing and coordinating care, cultural sensitivity, and self-appraisal.
+At the Wegmans School of Nursing (WSON), you will grow as a person and as a professional, developing aptitude in critical thinking, ethical decision making, establishing and maintaining therapeutic relationships, providing and coordinating care, cultural sensitivity, and self-appraisal.

 Nursing B.S.
 Curriculum

 Fisher's Nursing curriculum at the Wegmans School of Nursing is grounded in both the knowledge of the discipline of nursing and the science of evidence-based practice.

 During the first two years of the undergraduate Nursing curriculum, you will complete College Core and prerequisite liberal arts and science courses, and participate in non-credit nursing seminars.

 After being admitted to the Nursing program in your junior year, you'll engage in the study/practice of nursing theory and evidence-based clinical coursework in the specialties of nursing care including community, adult, child, psychiatric, and women's health.

 The program culminates in a precepted clinical role transition course in the last semester of your senior year.

 Nurses are in high demand.
 After graduation, you will be equipped for an entry-level nursing role in any of the numerous local, national, and international health care opportunities available.